Donald Heflin: Career

 Heflin returned to Mexico in 2009 to work as principal officer and Consul General in Nuevo Laredo.
 Heflin left Mexico for another stint in Washington in 2012, when he started as the managing director of the Consular Affairs Visa Office.
 He remained in this post until he was nominated for the ambassadorship for Cape Verde in June 2014.

 Helfin testified before the Senate Foreign Relations Committee in July 2014 and was confirmed by Senate voice vote as the United States Ambassador to Cape Verde on the 12 December 2014.
 He began his duties in Praia on 29 January the next year.
 Heflin presented his credentials to Jorge Carlos Fonseca, the President of Cape Verde on 5 February 2015.

 Heflin left the post in early September 2018 and was succeeded by Marissa Scott as Chargée d'affaires and in 2019 by Jeff Daigle, the new U.S. Ambassador.
 Heflin later served as Minister-Counselor for Consular and Consulate Affairs in Mexico, overseeing the nine American Consulates in the country, as well as Chargé d'affaires at the U.S. Embassy in New Delhi, India.

 Personal life

 Heflin has a daughter, Sara, and can speak Spanish and Portuguese.

-Heflin is a supporter of the Crimson Tide, the football team of his alma mater, University of Alabama.
+Heflin is a supporter of the Crimson Tide, the football team of his law school alma mater, University of Alabama.